akarimp/Oceanlyz/docs/2_Getting_Started_Matlab.rst

 -----------

 * Open MATLAB or GNU Octave
-* Change a current folder (working directory) to a folder that contains OCEANLYZ files, for example “C:\\oceanlyz”, in MATLAB or GNU Octave.
+* Change a current folder (working directory) to a folder that contains OCEANLYZ files, for example "C:\\oceanlyz", in MATLAB or GNU Octave.
-* Create OCEANLYZ object such as “ocn=oceanlyz” in MATLAB or GNU Octave and set/modify its properties based on the dataset and required analysis.
+* Create OCEANLYZ object such as "ocn=oceanlyz" in MATLAB or GNU Octave and set/modify its properties based on the dataset and required analysis.
-* Run a method as “ocn.runoceanlyz()” in MATLAB or GNU Octave to start calculations.
+* Run a method as "ocn.runoceanlyz()" in MATLAB or GNU Octave to start calculations.